PostHog/posthog.com/contents/tutorials/webflow-form-submissions.md

 With PostHog, you can autocapture events and record sessions on your Webflow site.
 With a bit more setup, you can also use it to capture form submissions.
 In this tutorial, we show how to do this with a basic Webflow site, PostHog, and some JavaScript.

 > Want a full tutorial on how to set up PostHog for Webflow?
-Check out "[How to set up Webflow analytics and session recordings with PostHog](/tutorials/webflow)."
+Check out "[How to set up Webflow analytics and session recordings](/tutorials/webflow)."

 ## Initial Webflow and PostHog setup